 Our lead oncology drug candidate, FLX475, is designed to selectively inhibit the migration of immunosuppressive regulatory T cells ("T{reg}") into tumors.
-We are currently conducting a Phase 1/2 clinical trial investigating FLX475 as a monotherapy and in combination with pembrolizumab (KEYTRUDA®) to study the safety and potential clinical activity of FLX475 in patients with advanced cancer.
-In November 2020, we disclosed initial observations from four of eight cohorts in the Phase 2 portion of the trial which demonstrated clinical activity of FLX475 as a monotherapy as well as in combination with pembrolizumab.
-We believe these early initial observations establish initial clinical proof-of-concept ("PoC") for FLX475.
+We are conducting a Phase 1/2 clinical trial investigating FLX475 as a monotherapy and in combination with pembrolizumab (KEYTRUDA®) to study the safety and potential clinical activity of FLX475 in patients with advanced cancer.
+In November 2020, we disclosed initial observations from the Phase 2 portion of the trial that demonstrated clinical activity of FLX475 as a monotherapy as well as in combination with pembrolizumab.
+We believe these early initial observations establish initial clinical PoC for FLX475.
+As of February 2022, we are enrolling four expanded Stage 2 cohorts and one cohort is still enrolling in Stage 1.
+We are also enrolling a separate Phase 2 clinical trial investigating FLX475 in combination with ipilimumab (YERVOY®) in patients with melanoma.